ketch/RK-Opt/paper.md

 It is available from https://github.com/ketch/RK-Opt, with documentation at http://numerics.kaust.edu.sa/RK-opt/.
-The primary focus of the package is on the design of Runge-Kutta methods, but some routines for designing other classes of methods are also included.
+The primary focus of the package is on the design of Runge-Kutta methods, but some routines for designing other classes of methods such as multistep Runge-Kutta and general linear methods are also included.

 # Statement of need